patricoferris/runtime-events-demo/README.md

 $ olly trace fib.trace "fib 2"
 ```

 This produces a trace of the program using the phase events.
 You can see [this example trace run](./docs/fib.trace) using two domains to calculate fibonacci.
-This can also be view in the [perfetto trace viewer]().
+This can also be view in the [perfetto trace viewer](https://ui.perfetto.dev/).

 ![A trace of the fibonacci program showing two threads running together with flamegraphs indicating different phases of the compiler.](./docs/fib-trace.png)

+## Eio-console

+The Runtime Events library is written in such a way as to be as generic as possible.
+The core principle is that [even in the presence of custom events](https://github.com/ocaml/ocaml/pull/11474), a consumer of Runtime Events should still work.
+This makes it possible to write library-specific consumer programs.

+[Eio-console](https://github.com/patricoferris/eio-console) was built with the idea to display custom events for the direct-style, IO library [Eio](https://github.com/ocaml-multicore/eio).
+It was built before we had a custom events PR.
+Eio-console does show how you can write more complicated interfaces on top of Runtime Events.